scottyw/ring-wrap-route-example/README.md

 # ring-wrap-routes-example

-A quick example of Compojure's wrap-route function which can lead to the application of Ring middlewares in an unexpected order.
+A quick example of Compojure's wrap-routes function which can lead to the application of Ring middlewares in an unexpected order.

 ## Usage